hugohp/tuple_ext/README.md

 # tuple_ext

-Extentions to *std::tuple* partially inspired on Andrei Alexandresku's typelists, but for C++20.
+Extentions to *std::tuple* using type-level functions.

-Noticing *std::tuple* is similar to a Haskell list, here we implement some Haskell-like prelude functions e.g. concat, head, tail, map.
+Noticing *std::tuple* is similar to a Haskell list - but of types instead of values - we implement some Haskell-like prelude functions: head, tail, reverse, map, foldl, foldr and more.

 ## Examples
 ```
+  #include "tuple_ext.h"

   using namespace std;
   using namespace tuple_ext;